alexeygrigorev/mlwiki.org/index.php/Information_Gain.md

 ---
-title: "Information Gain"
 layout: default
 permalink: /index.php/Information_Gain
+tags:
+- machine-learning
+title: Information Gain
 ---

-# Information Gain

 ## Information Gain
 The expected information gain is
 - the change in entropy when going